afoix/haru-webapp-template/README.md

 * `test` contains tests for all the classes, and SQL for setting up the test database.

 ## Missing explain TDD/BDD and Dev cycle
-Add graph with TDD and BDD
+Add graph with TDD and BDD and more frameworks

 ## Missing general deployment documentation